chpoit/dockerfiles/ozone3/README.md

 ## Credits

-Credits go to [Unstable-Robert's ozone 3 repository](https://github.com/Unstable-Robert/docker-minecraft-project-ozone-3) which this repository is based on.
+Credits go to [Unstable-Robert's ozone 3 repository](https://github.com/Unstable-Robert/docker-minecraft-project-ozone-3) which this image is based on.